Learning Goals

 understand the elements that make up mock-ups

-understand how annotated mock-ups are used to demonstrate useability and visual communication incorporation in design decisions
+understand how annotated mock-ups are used to demonstrate usability and visual communication incorporation in design decisions

 In UI Design it is most important to demonstrate how the user will interact with your application.
 Sketches, wireframes, and mock-ups are used at different stages of development to plan and visualise the interface.